-In the early 1500's the Spanish invaded present-day Guatemala seeking to conquer the Mayan people and claim the gold-rich region as their own.
+In the early 1500's the Spanish invaded presentday Guatemala seeking to conquer the Mayan people and claim the gold-rich region as their own.

-"The Mayans - who fought with bow and arrow - were known to be brave, fierce warriors.
+"The Mayans - who fought with bow and arrows - were known to be brave, fierce warriors.
 But the invading Spanish soldiers had a distinct advantage because they wore armor, and they had horses and guns.
 Horses were unknown in the Western Hemisphere at that time.
-So when the Mayans saw one of these swift-footed beings with an armored soldier attached, they thought it was all one creature.
+So when the Mayans saw one of these swift-footed beings with an armored appendage on top, they thought it was all one creature.
 They aimed at the horse, not realizing that the real enemy was the soldier astride the horse.
 Their arrows felled the horses in great numbers, but the armored soldiers jumped from their mounts and shot the native warriors with their muskets.
-The Mayans were massacred by the hundreds, and the Spanish easily seized control of the entire region."24
+The Mayans were massacred by the hundreds, and the Spanish easily seized control of the entire region.23

-This is a great illustration for spiritual warfare!
+This is a great illustration of spiritual warfare!
 The Mayans were defeated because they failed to recognize the real enemy riding on the horse's back - and that's often what happens to us.
 When another person confronts us with their evil intentions, we need to remind ourselves that they are not our biggest threat, they're only the horse!

 Horses with their riders are invading your country, and anyone who has been around a horse knows they aren't exactly harmless.
-You must be very wary of them because at any moment they may kick you, bite you, or trample over you!
-But don't ignore the humans controlling the horses; they can be just as dangerous!
-When you need to protect yourselves and your loved ones, there are Biblical principles to follow.
-This set of principles is by no means comprehensive, and it is not a simple "do or don't" list.
+You must be wary of them because at any moment they may kick you, bite you, or trample over you!
+But don't forget about the "humans" controlling the horses; they can be far more dangerous!
+When you need to protect yourself and your loved ones, there are Biblical principles to follow.
+This list is by no means comprehensive, and it is not a simple "do or don't" list.
 In each case, you need to ask God for His wisdom and direction in personally applying these principles.

-Biblical Principles on How to Deal with the HORSES
+Biblical Principles about How to Deal with the HORSES

 While the Mayan's main problem was the Spanish soldiers, they couldn't ignore the horses.
 As powerful and swift as they were, and considering how they were used to such great effect by the soldiers, the horses were dangerous too and had to be dealt with.
-In the same way, even though your primary problem has to do with the forces of darkness.
-But you also must act wisely toward the humans that those forces are animating.
-The Russian invaders are the horses in this illustration.
+In the same way, even though your primary problem has to do with the forces of darkness, you also must act wisely toward the humans that those forces are animating.
+The enemy combatants in your country are the horses in this illustration.